bgiesing/brandongiesing.com/content/cosicast/videos/cosicast-2016-lookback.md

    Prime.
 3. Expand the content I base from.
-Currently I'm basically in a bubble of Gravity Falls, Star vs., Undertale/Glitchtale, Creators (like The8BitDrummer, Lost Pause, etc), and Neptunia but with a limited pool to pick from, I run out of ideas easily.
+Currently I'm basically in a bubble of Gravity Falls, Star vs., Undertale/Glitchtale, Creators (like The8BitDrummer, Lost Pause, etc.), and Neptunia but with a limited pool to pick from, I run out of ideas easily.
 4. Possible new series that aren't scheduled (like the current 4).
 One idea I've had for a while is "React Recap" where unlike traditional "Blind Reactions" I